Mikulus6/lacel/README.md

 python setup.py install
 ```

-You can also install manually all dependencies and paste the directory `lacel` into the directory `\Lib\site-packages`.
+You can also manually install all dependencies and paste the directory `lacel` into the directory `Lib\site-packages`.

 ## Documentation